Welcome to today's edition of the Rush 24-7 podcast.

 Where are all the hurricanes?

-The very fact they're doing a story entitled Where Are All the Hurricanes So Early in the Season shows that hurricane season is nothing but a bunch of overhyped weather anymore.
+The very fact they're doing a story entitled, Where Are All the Hurricanes So Early in the Season shows that hurricane season is nothing but a bunch of overhyped weather anymore.

-There never are a lot of storms in June.
+There never are a lot of storms in June, even though we say hurricane season begins June 1st.

-God didn't say it, we say it.
+God didn't say it.

-Got to warn the population when you might die from a hot humid day.
+Got to warn the population when you might die from a hot, humid day, as if people don't have the brains to understand it.

 All right, Trent Lott.

-What he said was talk radio is running America.
+What he said was, talk radio is running America.

 We have to deal with that problem.

-Uh and how the uh people on talk radio got the immigration bill killed.
+It's about the immigration bill and how the people on talk radio got the immigration bill killed.

 And Lott thinks it's a problem.